canonical/checkbox/docs/explanation/configs.rst

 A Checkbox job that runs ``echo $FOO $BAR`` would print ``42 6``

-Note that ``BAR`` is still available even though Master used Launcher that did not define it.
+Note that ``BAR`` is still available even though the Controller used a Launcher that did not define it.